stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 1x Logging (optional)

 If its required, SAAP offer logging subsystem to aggregate all the logs from the SAAP cluster.
 Minimum requirements for logging infrastructure is as follows:
-For high availability consider using three logging nodes.

 |  | vCPU | Memory |
 |---|---|---|
 | OpenShift logging | 4  | 12 GiB  |

+At least, one logging machine is required.
+For high availability consider using three logging nodes.
 Minimum required specifications for logging nodes are as follows :

 | vCPU | Memory |
 |---|---|